lowepowerlab/protocols/natural_transformation.md

 ### Protocol

+#### Required media

+1. Liquid MM: quarter-strength M63 MM with 2% v/v glycerol as a carbon source
+2. Solid MM: quarter-strength M63 MM with 2% v/v glycerol as a carbon source. *Importantly, when preparing MM agar, the agar and MM components should be autoclaved separately and mixed before plates are poured.
+Otherwise the mineral components in MM can react with the agar to yield toxic products*

 #### Inducing competent state

 1. Grow *Ralstonia* strain on CPG (+antibiotics) for 2 d at 28 C.
 1. Inoculate a single, isolated colony into 10 ml of quarter-strength M63 MM with 2% v/v glycerol as a carbon source.
 Grow at 28 C for 2 day with 180 rpm shaking
-    * *XXX to optimize ... does volume of this overnight matter?
-Lower volume = more oxygen.
-10 ml is a pretty anoxic environment.*
+    * Glycerol is a very poor carbon source for *Ralstonia*.
+The nutrient-limiting conditions promotes natural competence.
+    * For max competence, culture should be at OD 0.5 to OD 1.0.
+OD 0.8 is ideal.

 #### Natural Transformation

 1. In 1.5 ml tube, mix 50 ul of competent cells with DNA:

     | DNA type  |  DNA volume (approx)   | DNA amount (ng) |
     |:----------|:--------------|:----------------|
     |Plasmid    | 5 ul          | 300-500         |
     |Genomic    | 10 ul         | 2,000-4,000     |
-1. Mix gently and spot the entire volume into the center of a CPG-glucose-TZC plate.
+1. Mix gently and spot the entire volume into the center of a solid MM plate.
-    * Plate should only contain agar, casamino acids, peptone, and yeast extract
-    * Alternatively: plate bacteria on a minimal media plate with 2% glycerol, which may increase transformation efficiency.
     * Alternatively, first overlay a sterile 0.45 um pore nitrocellulose filter onto the plate, and spot bacteria+DNA mixture onto the filter.
     This will make it easier to harvest bacteria from the plate, but heresay suggests this will reduce transformation efficiency.
     *XXX test this and report results at end of lab protocol.*
-1. Incubate at 28C for 2d.
+1. Incubate at 28C for 3 h-2d.

 #### Select Transformants

-1. Add 1 ml di H2O broth to 1.5 ml tube.
+1. Add 1 ml CPG broth to 1.5 ml tube.
 Transfer the entire spot of bacteria into the tube.
    * Either using sterile forceps to transfer the filter, a sterile inoculating loop, or a sterile swab.
 1. Thoroughly mix suspension by low speed vortexing.